dwarvesf/brainery/changelog/2024-whats-new-april.md

   - meetups
   - tech-report
   - community
-title: What's New in Arpil 2024
+title: What's New in April 2024
 date: 2024-05-23
 description: In this April, we're focused on memo upgrading, reward system, OGIF, internal tooling, community meetup and market report.
 authors: